wavefrontHQ/wavefront-kubernetes/istio/README.md

-# Re-deploy Istio's zipkin service on Kubernetes
+# Re-direct traces in Istio to Wavefront

-From your kubenetes cluster run the below steps:
+From your Kubernetes cluster run the below steps:

 ## 1. Delete existing zipkin service
 ```